 That distinction matters more than it first appears.
 When a customization breaks, or needs modification, or a new workflow requires code-level changes, the work goes back to the VAR.
 The company cannot hire a generalist developer to read and extend the configuration.
 The VAR dependency that begins at implementation does not end at go-live.
 It is a structural feature of how SAP B1 is architected.

-Three factors push SAP B1 implementation cost toward the top of the $80,000–$200,000 range: manufacturing modules with complex BOM configuration, integrations with third-party logistics or warehouse systems, and data migration from a legacy system with inconsistent master data.
+Three factors push SAP B1 implementation cost toward the top of that range: manufacturing modules with complex BOM configuration, integrations with third-party logistics or warehouse systems, and data migration from a legacy system with inconsistent master data.
 Companies closer to the bottom of the range are typically service or distribution companies with simpler workflows and cleaner historical data.

 What the maintenance fee covers: access to SAP support, software updates, and version upgrades within the SAP B1 product roadmap.
 What it does not cover: the partner time required to test and apply those upgrades in a live environment.